gaomingzhao666/nano-portfolio/README.md

 - Update the data on the `About` and `Contact` pages with appropriate information
 - Have fun and enjoy customizing your portfolio

+> In step 2, use env variable instead of put plain token on `.ts` file that can be push to public repository to avoid dangers.

 ## SEO Solution

 ### Custom Configuration